alainseys/project_creativecommons.org/CONTRIBUTING.md

 ## Environment variables

-There are several environment variables required to run the `docker-compose` command.
-Copy the `.env.example` to `.env` and override the variables if needed.
-The defaults should work fine.
+There are several optional environment variables used in the `docker-compose.yml` file.
+If you need, you can  copy the `.env.example` to `.env` and override the variables.
+Otherwise, the defaults should work fine.

 ### Changing database

-The `.env` file should contain a variable called `DATABASE` that is used to choose which database to use for development (`mysql` or `mariadb`).
+The optional `.env` file may contain a variable called `DATABASE`.
+The value of `DATABASE` will determine which database is used for development (`mysql` or `mariadb`).
+By default, we use `mariadb` but you can change this to `mysql` if desired.

 If you change the value of the `DATABASE` variable at any time during development, you will need to remove the old database volume in order and rebuild the images to prevent errors.